 In September 2014, a meeting sponsored by the National Institutes of Health Pain Consortium was held to: Identify resources needed to enhance integration of existing data and optimize collection of data in the future to best advance research on ove

-2015 Senate Report Language For over 20 consecutive years, YOUR TMJA's advocacy efforts have resulted in Senate Labor, Health and Human Services, Education and Related Services Appropriations Subcommittee report language
+For over 20 consecutive years, YOUR TMJA's advocacy efforts have resulted in Senate Labor, Health and Human Services, Education and Related Services Appropriations Subcommittee report language for TMD.

 We wish you and your family a joyous holiday season and healthy year ahead.
 Year's end is the time we reflect upon the past and look to the future.
 We are grateful for your moral and financial support that resulted in several impressive accomplishments in 2014.